kindweb223/react-native-mello/README.md

 react-native unlink react-native-splash-screen

 # Production Build
-Comment in the prod urls in src/service/api.js
+1. Comment in the prod urls in src/service/api.js
+2. In `AppDelegate.m` comment in production for intercom
+3. In `MainApplication.java` comment in production for intercom

 Bump versions
  - npm --no-git-tag-version version patch